calaunte/cardio-fitness-eda/README.md

 2. **Customer Profiling**: Based on the data exploration, define various customer profiles that exhibit different characteristics in their buying patterns.

 3. **Insights and Recommendations**: Extract actionable insights from the data that can directly influence sales strategies and decisions.
 Provide recommendations to drive business growth.

+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have installed the latest version of analytical software (like Python, R, SPSS, or any other relevant tool).
+- You have a basic understanding of data analysis concepts and methods.